OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-dotnet-long-operations.md

         }

         /// <summary>
-        /// Checks if hello operation has been completed.
+        /// Checks if the operation has been completed.
-        /// If hello operation succeeded, hello created channel Id is returned in hello out parameter.
+        /// If the operation succeeded, the created channel Id is returned in the out parameter.
         /// </summary>
-        /// <param name="operationId">hello operation Id.</param>
+        /// <param name="operationId">The operation Id.</param>
         /// <param name="channel">
-        /// If hello operation succeeded,
+        /// If the operation succeeded,
-        /// hello created channel Id is returned in hello out parameter.</param>
+        /// the created channel Id is returned in the out parameter.</param>
-        /// <returns>Returns false if hello operation is still in progress; otherwise, true.</returns> public bool IsCompleted(string operationId, out string channelId) {
+        /// <returns>Returns false if the operation is still in progress; otherwise, true.</returns> public bool IsCompleted(string operationId, out string channelId) {
             IOperation operation = _context.Operations.GetOperation(operationId);